Bangerz

-Upon its release, Bangerz received generally positive reviews from music critics, who praised its overall production and originality, as well as the evolution of Cyrus' public persona.
-The album debuted atop the US Billboard 200 with first-week sales of 270,000 copies.
-In doing so, it became Cyrus' fifth number-one album, including earlier soundtracks in which she performed as her character Hannah Montana.
-It was the third-highest opening week for a female artist in 2013 behind Beyoncé's self-titled album and Katy Perry's Prism, and was later certified triple-platinum by the Recording Industry Association of America (RIAA) after moving three million album-equivalent units.
-The album was nominated for Best Pop Vocal Album at the 57th Annual Grammy Awards, marking Cyrus' first career Grammy nomination.
+Bangerz received generally positive reviews from music critics, who were divided on Cyrus' provocative image but praised its production and originality.
+It became Cyrus' fifth number-one album on the US Billboard 200, and it debuted with the third-highest opening week for a female artist in 2013.
+The album has since been certified triple-platinum by the Recording Industry Association of America (RIAA).
+It was also nominated for the Best Pop Vocal Album at the 57th Annual Grammy Awards, which marked Cyrus' first career Grammy nomination.